The ADA passed 30 years ago. Why are cities still horribly designed for people with disabilities?

 But, despite the federal requirement in place since the passage of the ADA, many cities haven’t even made these plans.
 Of 401 government entities reviewed as part of the study, only 13% had transition plans readily available.
 Eisenberg says participation has been low among local governments because only a few states have actively enforced the requirement or set consequences for not complying.
 Many places have taken a piecemeal approach to ADA compliance, upgrading their infrastructure to ADA standards only when maintenance or new construction is necessary.

 But this is starting to change, Eisenberg says.
 Beginning in 2015, the federal government established a working group focused on ADA transition plans and began pushing states to complete their plans, and to get the local governments under their umbrella to do the same.
-The most successful efforts have been in states that required plans in order to qualify for state funding for transportation projects like road repairs and transit operations.
-“Some states like Indiana really mandated it – if you want funding you need one of these.
+The most successful efforts have been in states that required plans in order to qualify for state funding for transportation projects such as road repairs and transit operations.
+“Some states like Indiana really mandated it—if you want funding you need one of these.
 And other states didn’t,” Eisenberg says.

 Most of the plans now in existence came about over the past five years, Eisenberg says.
 This is partly due to pressure from the federal government, but also from another more common avenue of ADA compliance: lawsuits.